How to Run a Charity Auction: Step by Step Guide

 When will it happen?
 Pick your dates.
 When does bidding open?
 When does it close?

-Nolo's auction guide says to set your budget first.
+Our charity auction budgeting guide explains how to set your budget first.
 Think about the venue.
 Food.
 Auctioneer.
 Printing.
 Add it all up.
 Then you know how much you need to raise to come out ahead.

 Step 2: Recruit your committee